antonkapustin/renderForComponent/README.md

 # renderForComponent

-was created as utuillit for easer and faster render
+was created as utillit for easer and faster render